Spokane Public Library - Heath Branch

 The Spokane Public Library - Heath Branch is a historic building in the Logan neighborhood of Spokane, Washington.
 It was designed by architect Julius Zittel, and built in 1914 with $35,000 from Andrew Carnegie.
 It has been listed on the National Register of Historic Places since August 3, 1982.
+It was subsequently included in the Mission Avenue Historic District, which was listed on the NRHP in 1986.